clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/swupd-search.rst

 In |CL|, you only need to add one bundle to use `Kata Containers`_:
 `containers virt`_.
 We also recommend our tutorial: :ref:`kata`

 We need a *kata* containers bundle.
 So how do we search for it?
-Use :command:`swupd search` with **only one term** like *kata*.

 #.
-Enter the command, followed by 'kata' as the search term:
+Enter :command:`swupd search`, followed by 'kata' as the search term:

    .. code-block:: bash